Take glimepiride tablets shortly before, or during, your first meal of the day.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about glimepiride, and it will also provide you with a full list of the side-effects which you could experience from taking it.

 - Take glimepiride exactly as your doctor tells you to.
 It is usually prescribed as a once-daily dose to be taken shortly before, or with, your first meal of the day (usually breakfast).
-Swallow the tablet with a drink of water.
+Swallow the tablet whole with a drink of water.

 - To begin with, you will be asked to take 1 mg-strength tablets, although the strength of your tablets may be increased over the first few weeks if needed.
 There are several strengths of glimepiride tablets available: 1 mg, 2 mg, 3 mg and 4 mg.
 Each time you collect a prescription, check to make sure it is the strength of tablet that you are expecting.